 The problem was in the configuration of my blog on the search console.
 It wasn’t verified from the backend & hence the data in the search console was almost always zero.

 That’s when I realized to check the traffic data on third-party tools to diagnose if there’s something wrong.
 Since the blog was pretty new, it was normal to have zero traffic & that’s exactly what created the confusion.

 Google Tag Manager is a convenient way of using multiple codes in one place (GTM) & connecting your website using only one code.
 That is, you can install only one code of GTM on your website & connect services like Google Analytics, Google Ads & third-party apps like Hotjar to send relevant data coming from the GTM tag installed on your website.
 This reduces the speed load time of your web pages since there are less fewer tags installed on your website.

-Since you will be connecting various tracking software by adding their respective tags in your website, it’s always easier to use one tag of Google Tag manager on your website that delivers the data to individual scripts that you’ve connected in the backend of GTM.
+Since you will be connecting various tracking software by adding their respective tags in your website, it’s always easier to use one tag of Google Tag Manager on your website that delivers the data to individual scripts that you’ve connected in the backend of GTM.
 Instead of adding all the scripts on your website making it load slow.

 #5 Don’t celebrate unique visitors

-Sure unique visitors is an important metric but I want you to check the traffic coming in as unique visitors & where are they dropping off.
+Sure unique visitors are an important metric but I want you to check the traffic coming in as unique visitors & where are they dropping off.
 Optimize those pages for retaining them on your website.
 You can do that by internally linking relevant pages so that the visitors are retained.

-You can also incorporate push notifications, email marketing and social posts to announce new posts or updated posts so that people keep visiting again & again.
+You can also incorporate push notifications, email marketing, and social posts to announce new posts or updated posts so that people keep visiting again & again.

 How to diagnose a drop in website traffic?